Quantum cellular automata for quantum error correction and density classification

-To achieve QCAs from the 232 and TLV CAs, we first make the latter reversible by implementing a scheme in which $F$ encodes the time-$(t+1)$ configuration in a new (future) register while the time-$t$ configuration remains stored in the present N ("now") register~\cite{ToffoliCA}.
-By keeping information from the states in the $t$- and $(t+1)$-registers, one can construct reversible transition matrices that map $[s_{i_0,t},s_{i_1,t},s_{i_2,t},s_{i_3,t+1}] \to [s_{i_0,t},s_{i_1,t},s_{i_2,t},s_{i_3,t+1} + f(s_{i_0,t}, s_{i_1,t} , s_{i_2,t}) \mod 2]$ for time-$t$ input cells $i_0,i_1,i_2 \in L_d$ whose states give through rule $f$ the update ($t+1$) value of cell $i_4$~\cite{ToffoliCA, Suppl_Mat}.
+To achieve QCAs from the 232 and TLV CAs, we first make the latter reversible by encoding with $F$ the time-$(t+1)$ configuration in a new (future) register while the time-$t$ configuration remains stored in the present $N$ register~\cite{ToffoliCA}.
+By keeping information from the states in the $t$- and $(t+1)$-registers, one can construct reversible transition matrices that map $[s_{i_0,t},s_{i_1,t},s_{i_2,t},s_{i_3,t+1}] \to [s_{i_0,t},s_{i_1,t},s_{i_2,t},s_{i_3,t+1} + f(s_{i_0,t}, s_{i_1,t} , s_{i_2,t}) \mod 2]$ for time-$t$ input cells $i_0,i_1,i_2 \in L_d$ whose states give through rule $f$ the update ($t+1$) value of cell $i_3$~\cite{ToffoliCA, Suppl_Mat}.
 In our case, $f$ generates the transformations \eqref{maj} and \eqref{TLV} for 232 and TLV, respectively, and for TLV $i_0,i_1,i_2, i_3$ also contain information about the location in the upper or lower strings.
 Such constructions can be seen as extensions of $L_d$ to $L_{d+1}$ with the additional dimension representing time [cf. Figs.~\ref{fig1}(d) and (h)].